Skip to main content

 We found significant violations of labor laws and conventions, but also nuanced relationships between child domestic workers and their employers and caregivers.

 There is general convergence between surveyed employers/caregivers and CDWs that education and training are priority needs.
-Policymakers and civil society actors can address barriers to full participation in education as well as expand opportunities for demand-driven, age-appropriate vocational skills training.
+Policymakers and civil society actors can work to address barriers of access to and full participation in education and expand opportunities for demand-driven, age-appropriate vocational skills training.

 Project Leads